Bringing your child to a Child Therapist can be scary and stressful for both you and your child.

 Signs that your child may benefit from Child Therapy include:

-Learning or attention problems (such as ADD or ADHD)
+Attention problems (such as ADD or ADHD)

 Being the victim of bullying or bullying other children